razum2um/rails-session_cookie/README.md

 ```

-But when it comes with comparison to a simplest custom authentication (see `spec/support/rails_app.rb`),
+But when it comes with comparison to a simple custom authentication (see `spec/support/rails_app.rb`),
 this gem is several times faster! (custom action checks password, hits database, request touches the whole rails middleware stack)

 ```sh